Advanced Configuration

 ></div>

-If you use this option and still want to use the Data Client APIs, you will need to manually trigger authentication by using the Manifold Ethereum Provider and calling getOAuth.
-After retrieving an authentication from getOAuth, you will need to emit an
+, and still want to use the Data Client APIs, you will need to emit an m-reauthenticate

-event so that the Data Client will be created.This will result in a window object being populated with the data client, as well as an
+event after getOAuth returns.This will result in a window object being populated with the data client, as well as an

 m-authenticated